Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Calibration results

 In Table~\ref{AP_ClassicTCali}, the results of the PSR temperature calibration for single operation points are listed.

-\subsubsection{Calibration of model parameters for PSR temperature in regime 1}
+\subsection{Calibration of model parameters for PSR temperature in regime 1}

+In Table~\ref{AP_Reg1_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023} are compared to the predictions of the CRN model developed within the present work, along with the deviation between the latter two values and width of the $1\sigma$-interval of the prediction, for the operation points of regime 1.
 In Figures~\ref{AP_Reg1_FullPostPredPDFsA-F} and~\ref{AP_Reg1_FullPostPredPDFsG-R}, the full posterior PDFs of the predictions of the reduction degree obtained from the calibrated CRN model for regime 1 are shown.
-In Table~\ref{AP_Reg1_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023} are compared to the predictions of the CRN model developed within the present work, the deviation between the latter two values and width of the $1\sigma$-interval of the prediction, for the operation points of regime 1.

-\subsubsection{Calibration of model parameters for PSR temperature in regime 2}
+\subsection{Calibration of model parameters for PSR temperature in regime 2}

-In Figures~\ref{AP_Reg2_FullPostPredPDFsI-N} and~\ref{AP_Reg2_FullPostPredPDFsO-R}, the full posterior PDFs of the predictions of the reduction degree obtained from the calibrated CRN model for regime 2 are shown, for the first calibration that has been conducted with five seen points, and four left for validation.
-In Table~\ref{AP_Reg2_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023} are compared to the predictions of the CRN model developed within the present work, the deviation between the latter two values and width of the $1\sigma$-interval of the prediction, for the operation points of regime 2 for the first calibration.